Skilled boaters who can prove their dedication to the marine industry could be eligible for a training grant.

-Trinity House and the RYA have teamed up to create an amazing career opportunity for those aspiring to work in, or already working in, the commercial small boat industry.
+Trinity House and the RYA teamed up in 2018 to launch the Trinity House RYA Yachtmaster® Scholarship, an exciting new initiative for those working, or aspiring to work in the small commercial vessel sector.

-An annual grant fund provided by Trinity House will be distributed by the RYA amongst a number of carefully selected talented boaters, with the aim of assisting applicants in gaining the qualifications needed to pursue or further their careers.
+Dedicated to the safeguarding of shipping and seafarers, maritime charity Trinity House, has committed to providing an annual grant fund to be distributed by the Trinity House/RYA selection panel amongst a number of carefully selected potential skippers.
+The aim of this funding is to assist applicants in getting the qualifications needed to pursue, or further their careers.

 Applications are taken on an ongoing basis, with interviews being held approximately every six months at Trinity House in London.